EmberCAD/EmberCAD/README.md

 By downloading this application you agree to be bound by the license terms contained in the [LICENSE.md](https://github.com/EmberCAD/EmerCAD-Beta/blob/main/LICENSE.md) file.

-## Issue, bugs an feature requests
+## Issue, bugs and feature requests

 Please post any bugs or spotting in the [Issues](https://github.com/EmberCAD/EmerCAD-Beta/issues) section.